 These publications – policy briefs, position papers, best practices – all have to do with sustainable development strategies.
-They are presented here in chronological order, as published.
+They are presented here in chronological order, as published (newest on top).

 EcoPeace Position Paper – Water for Agriculture in Jordan: Policy Strategies for Reducing Water Consumption in the Agricultural Sector in Jordan

 Agriculture in the Jordan Valley is extremely important to the local economy, with the sector providing the most jobs in the region.
 In addition, farming is central to the cultural heritage and way of life of the people who live in the valley.
 However, agriculture in Jordan is a water-guzzling, inefficient sector, accounting for approximately 70% of all water demand in Jordan.

 EcoPeace envisions solutions that balance the needs of the environment with the needs of the burgeoning population of Jordan for water, agricultural products, and economic opportunities.
 This policy paper gives suggestions for reducing water use by instituting policy changes as outlined in this paper.